MohamedAmin911/YallaGo_Admin_Dashboard/README.md

 Trip Monitoring: See a live feed of all ongoing trips.

-[ ] (Add any other real-time features you've built here, e.g., "View active trip routes")

 📊 Data Management
 Customer List: View and search through a complete list of all registered customers.

 Trip History: View and filter a complete history of all trips taken on the platform.

-[ ] (Add any other data features you've built here, e.g., "View customer/driver ratings")

 💰 Payouts & Finance (In Progress)
 Driver Balances: View the current earnings balance for each driver.

-Payout Management: The dashboard is designed to be the central place for initiating and tracking driver payouts.
+Payout Management: The dashboard is designed to be the central place for initiating, approving and tracking driver payouts.

-[ ] (Add any other finance features you've built here)

 🛠️ Tech Stack & Architecture
 This dashboard was built as a full-stack web application.